 The Ruby Reid Child Development Center serves the College family by caring for children ages two through five.
-The Center is open year-round, except for one week in August and one week during the Christmas season.
-College students may enroll their children for the periods when school is in session.
-Interim care between semesters is available for those currently enrolled.
-Part-time care is available when space permits.
+The Center is open year-round, except for two weeks in August and one week during the Christmas season.
+All children are enrolled full-time.
+When called for an available spot, college students may enroll their child for the school year (August to July).
+They may re-enroll each year until their child enters kindergarten.